urs-waldmann/CarND-Behavioral-Cloning-P3/writeup.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that in this way I would get rid of the left turn bias of track 1.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had 53 874 number of data points.
 I then preprocessed this data by normalizing and mean centering it.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.